 Under normal conditions the TAD canisters are completely dry.
-Based on these dry (i.e., unmoderated) conditions, substantial margin exists (calculated peak $k{eff}$ is less than 0.50, as seen in Figure 1.14-3, for a single PWR TAD canister with various reflector materials).
+Based on these dry (i.e., unmoderated) conditions, substantial margin exists (calculated peak $k{\it eff}$ is less than 0.50, as seen in Figure 1.14-3, for a single PWR TAD canister with various reflector materials).
 However, with introduction of moderator into the PWR TAD canister, the upper subcritical limit could be exceeded.
 Consequently, moderation control is essential for ensuring the subcriticality of PWR TAD canisters.
-Therefore, initiating events in Section 1.6, and, if necessary, event sequences in Section 1.7 associated with introduction of moderator control is the primary criticality control parameter.
+Therefore, initiating events in Section 1.6, and, if necessary, event sequences in Section 1.7 associated with introduction of moderation into PWR TAD canisters during this operation, must be identified because moderator control is the primary criticality control parameter.